Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Proof of Stake

-Proof of Stake selects participants based on cryptocurrency holdings committed to network security.
+In general, proof of Stake selects participants based on cryptocurrency holdings committed to network security.

 These participants are called validators.